ForconiLab/IgSeqR/Tutorial/tutorial.md

 ## Step 1: Create a Directory for Analysis

-First, create and navigate to a new directory to conduct the analysis of sample 822:
+First, in a suitable directory, create and navigate to a new directory to conduct the analysis of sample 822:

 ```bash
 mkdir 822_igseqr